GaijinEntertainment/quirrel/doc/source/reference/language/builtin_functions.rst

 .. sq:function:: table.keys()

-returns an array containing all the keys of the table slots.
+Returns an array containing all the keys of the table slots.

 .. sq:function:: table.values()

-returns an array containing all the values of the table slots.
+Returns an array containing all the values of the table slots.

 .. sq:function:: table.topairs()

-returns an array containing arrays of pairs [key, value].
+Returns an array containing arrays of pairs [key, value].
 Useful when you need to sort data from table.

+.. sq:function:: table.clone()

+Returns a clone of table.

 .. sq:function:: table.map(func(slot_value, [slot_key], [table_ref]))